tomwhartung/idMyGadget/gadget_detectors/mobile_detect/README.md

 git clone git@github.com:serbanghita/Mobile-Detect.git
 ```

-1. If you are more comfortable downloading the zip file, unpack it in the mobile_detect directory and rename the new directory to Mobile-Detect
+3. If you are more comfortable downloading the zip file, do so.
+Then unzip it in the mobile_detect directory and rename the new directory to Mobile-Detect:

 ```
 cd idMyGadget/gadget_detectors/mobile_detect